neeasade/autotheme.sh/README.md

 ### misc
 - The terminal in the webm is termite, which can autoreload it's settings.
 - The panel in the webm is from my [dotfiles](github.com/neeasade/dotfiles)
+- Thanks to Hexarei for playing guinea pig.